HMS Argus — first true aircraft carrier with full-length flight deck - Enhanced Edition

 Argus established the modern carrier template: clear deck, enclosed hangar, and lift-enabled operations.

-HMS Argus (commissioned September 1918) is widely regarded as the first aircraft carrier with a full‑length, unobstructed flight deck — a decisive evolution from earlier seaplane carriers and flight‑platform ships.
-Converted from the incomplete Italian liner Conte Rosso, Argus brought hangar integration, lifts, and flush deck operations together in a single coherent design that established the carrier’s essential architecture for the next century.
+HMS Argus (commissioned September 1918) is widely regarded as the first aircraft carrier with a full-length, unobstructed flight deck—a decisive evolution from earlier seaplane carriers and flight-platform ships.
+Based on comprehensive research documented in Charles E. MacKay's authoritative work Aircraft Carrier - Beardmore's HMS Argus - ex Conte Rosso, this Enhanced Edition presents the complete story of how Argus's revolutionary design transformed naval aviation from experimental concept to practical operational capability.
+Converted from the incomplete Italian liner Conte Rosso, Argus brought hangar integration, lifts, and flush deck operations together in a single coherent design that established the carrier's essential architecture for the next century.

 Argus's flush, full-length deck removed visual and physical obstacles, enabling continuous carrier operations and safe recoveries.